-Aggregates are delivered ready for the base of the gallop.
-Ditches are dug and cleaned to improve the drainage.
-Drainage materials are stock piled in preparation
+Trees were cleared which would overhang the path of the gallop.Aggregates were delivered ready for the base of the gallop.
+Ditches were dug and cleaned to improve the drainage.
+Drainage materials were stock piled in preparation

-Masses of wood and brack to be cleared up and burnt.
+Masses of wood and brack had to be cleared up and burnt.
 Mowbray can be seen trhough the clearing.

-Dad's teamchasers are willing guinea pigs and Richard and I trial ride on the open space to work out the best turns and safest route for the all weather track.
+Dad's teamchasers were willing guinea pigs and Richard and I trial ride on the open space to work out the best turns and safest route for the all weather track.
 It is very important to get this right - the bends can't be too sharp.

 Total drainage around the field will ensure this shouldn't happen again.